amygorgon/didtyronzil/docs/CRUD-operations/did-create.md

 ---

-A DID Create tyronZIL transaction (incl. the DID smart contract deployment and initialization) consumes approximately 2,200 units of GAS (4.4 ZIL).
+A DID Create tyronzil transaction (incl. the DID smart contract deployment and initialization) consumes approximately 2,200 units of GAS (4.4 ZIL).